 TRIP: Artist in Residence

-The application cycle for the 2025 Artist in Residence Program is closed.
-Please check back in Fall 2025 for Summer 2026.
+The call for applications will open December 1, 2025 for Summer 2026.
 The program offers visual artists the opportunity to delve further into their practice while merging their interests in a scientific environment.

 Art as a Bridge: Translating and Disseminating Science for Society